melink14/rikaikun/CONTRIBUTING.md

 ### Testing

 rikaikun originally didn't have any tests but we're slowly building up test coverage as new functionality gets added.
-Right now, testing is focused around unit testing but ideally some screenshot and e2e testing will be added soon.
+Right now, testing is focused around unit testing (including screenshot tests) but hopefully e2e testing will be added soon.
 Testing stack:

 - [@web/test-runner](https://modern-web.dev/docs/test-runner/overview/) is a modern test runner which works with snowpack.
 It is configured as follows:
   - **Framework:** The default is [Mocha](https://mochajs.org/) and rikaikun keeps it for its behavior driven testing style.
-  - **Assertion Library:** [Chai](https://www.chaijs.com/) works well with Mocha; rikaikun use `expect` style assertions.
+  - **Assertion Library:** [Chai](https://www.chaijs.com/) works well with Mocha; rikaikun uses `expect` style assertions.
   - **Test Doubles:** For spies and stubs, rikaikun uses [Sinon.JS](https://sinonjs.org/) combined with the [sinon-chrome](https://github.com/acvetkov/sinon-chrome) package which provides a complete fake Chrome extensions API.
   - **Browser:** Test run using headless chrome via [Puppeteer](https://github.com/puppeteer/puppeteer).